Heiðar Geir Júlíusson

 Heiðar Geir Júlíusson (born 16 August 1987) is an Icelandic footballer and manager who played as a midfielder.

 He joined the coaching staff of Kvik Halden FK in 2020.
 In early 2022, he became acting head coach after Jørgen La Cour Strand had to take a health leave.
 After guiding Kvik Halden through 2022, Júlíusson did not reach an agreement regarding a continued deal.
 Instead, he signed for FK Ørn Horten as their new head coach.
 He left Ørn to become assistant manager of Tromsdalen UIL in 2024.
+Ahead of the 2026 season he assumed the same position in Grorud IL.